rockysnow7/juno/README.md

 # juno

 juno is a highly abstracted object store with a query language, hera, and an API.

 ## hera

-Direct types are `bool` and `num`.
-Indirect types are `string` and `list`.
+Primitive types are `bool`, `int`, `float`, and `string`.
+Reference types are `list` and any custom-defined types.

 Custom types can be defined: